 Pork Award Winner – ALDI

-Coles was the highest-rated supermarket chain when it comes to pork roast – a crackling result to snap the dominance of ALDI.
-There was little to separate Woolworths, IGA and ALDI in joint second place, though ALDI scored top marks for freshness and value, with Woolies also praised for freshness.
+ALDI was the highest-rated supermarket chain when it comes to pork roast, making it 12 awards out of 16 – a crackling result for the supermarket chain!
+Woolworths came in second place, with Coles in third.
+Although ALDI scored top marks for all research categories, Woolies was also praised for freshness.

 Finding good quality meat on a budget

 “The quality and price of meat products in-store plays a significant role in where many Aussies choose to do their supermarket shopping,” said Head of Canstar Blue, Megan Doyle.
 “But it’s also an area where consumers will cut back if they need to save money, so they’ll want to know that they’re getting the best they can for what they can afford.